 IAM306: Managing B2B identity at scale: Lessons from AWS and Trend Micro

 Managing identity for B2B multi-tenant solutions requires tenant context to be clearly defined and propagated with each identity.
 It also requires proper onboarding and automation mechanisms to do this at scale.
 Join this session to learn about different approaches to managing identities for B2B solutions with Amazon Cognito and learn how Trend Micro is doing this effectively and at scale.

 IAM307: Automating short-term credentials on AWS, with Discover Financial Services

 As a financial services company, Discover Financial Services considers security paramount.
 In this session, learn how Discover uses AWS Identity and Access Management (IAM) to help achieve their security and regulatory obligations.
 Learn how Discover manages their identities and credentials within a multi-account environment and how Discover fully automates key rotation with zero human interaction using a solution built on AWS with IAM, AWS Lambda, Amazon DynamoDB, and Amazon S3.

 Small-group sessions led by an AWS expert who guides you as you build the service or product on your own laptop.
 Use your laptop to experiment and build along with the AWS expert.

-IAM351: Using AWS SSO and identity services to achieve strong identity management
+IAM351: Using AWS IAM Identity Center and identity services to achieve strong identity management

 Organizations often manage human access using IAM users or through federation with external identity providers.
-In this builders’ session, explore how AWS SSO centralizes identity federation across multiple AWS accounts, replaces IAM users and cross-account roles to improve identity security, and helps administrators more effectively scope least privilege.
-Additionally, learn how to use AWS SSO to activate time-based access and attribute-based access control.
+In this builders’ session, explore how AWS IAM Identity Center centralizes identity federation across multiple AWS accounts, replaces IAM users and cross-account roles to improve identity security, and helps administrators more effectively scope least privilege.
+Additionally, learn how to use AWS IAM Identity Center to activate time-based access and attribute-based access control.